allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

     //boilerplate code omitted
 }
 ```

-The right-side adapters don’t include the actual implementation,
-such as database or HTTP clients.
-For the sake of simplicity, they just log messages to the console,
-which may help you follow the flow of the application logic.
+And an example of social media publisher implementation, which translates the domain
+article to ```ArticleTwitterModel``` and sends the result via the ```TwitterClient```.
 ```
 @Component
 class TwitterArticlePublisher implements SocialMediaPublisher {

     @Override
     public void publish(final Article article) {
-        /**
-         * social media integration implementation comes here */ log.info("Tweet published on Twitter: \"{}\"", ArticleTwitterModel.of(article));
+        final ArticleTwitterModel articleTweet = ArticleTwitterModel.of(article);
+        twitterClient.tweet(articleTweet);
     }
     //boilerplate code omitted
 }
 ```
+The right-side adapters don’t include the actual implementation,
+such as database or HTTP clients.
+For the sake of simplicity, they just log messages to the console,
+which may help you follow the flow of the application logic.

 ## Application flow
 You can analyze the flow of the article creation and retrieval requests in the application logs:
 ```